Is Tofu Vegan?

 You will, however, want to check the ingredients list before purchasing any flavored varieties.
 Some brands may use additives that contain animal products, and some tofu recipes are prepared with non-vegan ingredients.

 Tofu is produced from dried soybeans that have been soaked in water, then crushed and boiled.
-This crushed bean mixture is then separated into a pulp and soy milk, then salt coagulants are added.
+This crushed bean mixture is separated into a pulp and soy milk, after which salt coagulants are added.

 This helps separate the curds from the whey, which is then pressed into the familiar block shape.

-Plain, unflavored store-bought, tofu is most often vegan.
-Some grocery stores, however, offer flavored or marinated tofu, and it is important to check the ingredients list to be sure there are no non-vegan ingredients in the flavoring/marinades.
+Plain, unflavored store-bought tofu is most often vegan.
+Some grocery stores, however, offer flavored or marinated tofu, and it is essential to check the ingredients list to be sure there are no non-vegan ingredients in the flavoring/marinades.

-While standard tofu is generally vegan and vegetarian, there are a couple of methods of preparing tofu that involves non-dairy ingredients.
-For example, stinky tofu is popular Chinese street food in which tofu is fermented in dairy milk or shrimp brine and it is, therefore, non-vegan.
+While standard tofu is generally vegan and vegetarian, there are a couple of methods of preparing tofu that involve non-dairy ingredients.
+For example, stinky tofu is a popular Chinese street food where tofu is fermented in dairy milk or shrimp brine, making it non-vegan.

 Egg tofu is a popular dish in Japan and Taiwan that is made of soy milk and eggs.
 Some tofu dishes may also use non-dairy ingredients in sauces, such as honey, so it is important to check ingredients or ask your server before ordering at a restaurant.